brandonkal/linaria/docs/CONFIGURATION.md

 - `filesystem: 'native' | 'output'` (default: `'native'`)

   Specify the filesystem to write the virtual volume.
-Defaults to use the native filesytem, but in some cases you may wish to override this.
+Defaults to use the native filesytem, but you can override this.

 ## Loader Options